AaronVerDow/openscad/doc/gitbook/compile_troubleshooting.md

 The reason the build is slow is because OpenSCAD uses template libraries like CGAL, Boost, and Eigen, which use large amounts of RAM to compile - especially CGAL.
 GCC may take up 1.5 Gigabytes of RAM on some systems during the build of certain CGAL modules.
 There is [more information at StackOverflow.com](http://stackoverflow.com/questions/3634203/why-are-templates-so-slow-to-compile)

-## BSD issues

-The build instructions above are designed to work unchanged on FreeBSD and NetBSD.
-However the BSDs typically require special environment variables set up to build any QT project - you can set them up automatically by running

-    source ./scripts/setenv-unibuild.sh

-On OpenBSD it may fail to build after running out of RAM.
-OpenSCAD requires at least 1 Gigabyte to build with GCC.
-You may have need to be a user with 'staff' level access or otherwise alter required system parameters.
-The 'dependency build' sequence has also not been ported to OpenBSD so you must rely on the standard OpenBSD system package tools (in other words you have to have root).

-## Sun / Solaris / IllumOS / AIX / IRIX / Minix / etc

-The OpenSCAD dependency builds have been mainly focused on Linux and BSD systems like Debian or FreeBSD.
-The 'helper scripts' are likely to fail on other types of Un*x.
-Furthermore the OpenSCAD build system files (qmake .pro files for the GUI, cmake CMakeFiles.txt for the test suite) have not been tested thoroughly on non-Linux non-BSD systems.
-Extensive work may be required to get a working build on such systems.

 ## I moved the dependencies I built and now openscad won't run

 It isn't advised to move them because the build is using RPATH hard coded into the openscad binary.
 You may try to workaround by setting the LD_LIBRARY_PATH environment variable to place yourpath/lib first in the list of paths it searches.
 If all else fails, you can re-run the entire dependency build process but export the BASEDIR environment variable to your desired location, before you run the script to set environment variables.